sorapk/minix/README.md

 OS: minix-R3.3.0

 Description:
+- During boot 2 devices are created:
-- During boot, "dev/mydisk" device with the size of (4 * 1024 * 1024) bytes is created.
+	- block device: "dev/mydisk" device with the size of (4 * 1024 * 1024) bytes is created.
+	- character device: "dev/hex"
 - Supports:
+	- "dev/mydisk":
 		- Mounting of the device
 		- Writing to / Reading from the device
+	- "dev/hex":
+		- Reading from the device as hex characters

 MINIX 3 File Changes:
 - minix/drivers/storage/memory/memory.c